aicostmanager/aicostmanager-python/docs/tracker.md

 AICostManager's `/track` endpoint.
 It does not require configuration metadata and forwards any JSON-serialisable data that you supply.

+Before using the tracker, create a free account at [AICostManager](https://aicostmanager.com) and set your API key in the `AICM_API_KEY` environment variable or pass it to the constructor.

 ## Creating a tracker

 ```python